Trump issues statement claiming hole-in-one on Florida course - NewsBreak

 Several commenters on the tweet cast doubt on the claim, prompting Trump to defend his accomplishment, saying it was “100% true.”

-“Many people are asking, so I’ll give it to you now, it is 100% true,” Trump wrote in the statement late Monday, which included a video of Trump walking to the hole.White House ‘billionaire tax’ shadows other more powerful tax changes
+“Many people are asking, so I’ll give it to you now, it is 100% true,” Trump wrote in the statement late Monday, which included a video of Trump walking to the hole.Who is Satchel Paige?
+Final Jeopardy clue highlights Mobile baseball legend

 Despite there being a “rather strong wind,” the ball “bounced twice and then went clank, into the hole” at the seventh hole, scoring him a hole-in-one, Trump said.